Washington Post, Sept 2, 2021: 'Bathrooms go super luxe as a place to retreat, relax and find time for yourself' by J S Marcus

 rethinking and optimizing the existing, contractor grade, elements of the house.

 The living area shifted to be adjacent to the rear garden wall so that parents can keep an eye on children at play.

 Program was relocated within the existing house footprint to create more livable area with greater connections to the outdoors.

-Extraneous ornamental elements were stripped away, particularly from the existing staircase, to create a more pure expression of space and circulation.
+Excess elements were stripped away – particularly on the staircase – to create a purer expression of space and circulation.